dsp2003/clef/README.md

 + [M] The maximum number of possible dungeons per vanilla surface biome changed to 7 (was 1 in SG)

-+ [F] Reduced lag at the Outpost by patching animation and script delta values of NPCs and objects to higher delay values
++ [F] Reduced lag at the Outpost:
+ - Patched animation and script delta values of NPCs and objects to higher delay values
+ - Removed extra light effects from hanging lights and arcade machine
+ - Forced monitors to be turned off by default

 + [R] Infinity Express, Penguin Bay, Sign Store, Sign Dispenser, Terramart and Treasured Trophies can be taken and printed for pixels